jessicamdittrich/CHG-JD060922/generated-readme/images/README.md

 ## Description

-This project generates a readme.md document from your terminal.
+This project generates a readme.md document from your terminal

 #Table of Contents
 * [Installation](#installation)